 Challenge Exam - The challenge for credit option allows students to demonstrate that they have acquired a command of the general subject matter, knowledge, and intellectual and other skills that would normally be found in a course.
 Challenge exams are administered through the academic schools and result in an assigned grade.

-Cheating - Academic misconduct that usually arises during the course of assignment, quizzes, examinations or other evaluative processes.
-For examples of conduct that is considered cheating, see AC.3.4.1 Student Code of Conduct Procedure.
+Cheating - Academic misconduct that usually arises during the course of assignments, quizzes, examinations or other evaluations and assessments.

 Complaint - A written and signed statement as a result of which proceedings may be initiated.